FarmBot-Docs/farmbot-developers/v9/Documentation/farmbot-software-development/3rd-party-developer-prizes.md

 * FarmBot shop gift cards up to $1,000 in value
 * Full FarmBot kits

-__Prizes are the cherry on top, not the cake or the icing:__
-Please note that prizes are given out at FarmBot Inc's discretion, and not every contribution will necessarily earn you a prize.
+{% include callout.html type="warning" title="Prizes are the cherry on top, not the cake or the icing" content="Please note that prizes are given out at FarmBot Inc's discretion, and not every contribution will necessarily earn you a prize.
 We award prizes as a gift to recognize awesome people and high quality contributions.
 Please don't try to game us or abuse our generosity.
-Prizes are not payment, not guaranteed, and should not be considered to be compensation.
+Prizes are not payment, not guaranteed, and should not be considered to be compensation." %}